mlgordon/vpc/errors.md

 ## subnet_acl_conflict
 **Message**: Cannot delete the network ACL, it is attached to a subnet.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+Detach the network ACL from all subnets before attempting to delete it.
+If the problem persists even after detaching the network ACL, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_conflict
 **Message**: CIDR conflicts with existing Subnet in VPC.

-Run the GET /subnets API to retrieve all subnets in VPC.
+Run the `GET /subnets` API to retrieve all subnets in VPC.
 Make sure that the CIDR that you have provided is not being used by other subnets by checking the value of `ipv4_cidr_block`.

 If using the CLI, you can run `ibmcloud is subnets` and look at "Subnet CIDR" value for conflicts.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+Refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window} for additional help.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_not_empty
 **Message**: The subnet is not empty, please contact your administrator.

 There was a request to delete a subnet, but the subnet still has resources in it.
 Subnets may have instances, VPNs, load balancers, or public gateways in them.
 You must delete your resources in the subnet before you may delete the subnet.

 In some situations, this error can occur even when the console shows 0 VSIs and 0 load balancers, because deletion is asynchronous and it may take a few minutes for the internal status to change.
 Try your subnet deletion again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_not_empty_pgway_exists
 **Message**: Cannot delete the subnet while it is attached to a public gateway.
 Please detach the public gateway and retry.

 There was a request to delete a subnet, but the subnet still has a public gateway attached to it.
 You must delete or detach the public gateway before you may delete the subnet.

 If using the CLI, you can run `ibmcloud is public-gateways` to list the public gateways and `ibmcloud is subnet-public-gateway-detach` to detach a public gateway from a subnet.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_not_empty_ipaddr_exists
 **Message**: Cannot delete the subnet while it contains IP addresses.
 Please delete any server instance associated with the IP address and retry.

 There was a request to delete a subnet, but the subnet still contains IP addresses.
 You must delete the server instance associated with the IP address before you may delete the subnet.

 If using the CLI, you can run `ibmcloud is instances` to list the server instances and look at the "Address" value to determine its IP Address and "Status" to determine its status.
 Run `ibmcloud is instance-delete` to delete a server instance that doesn't already have a Status of "deleting".

 In some situations, this error can occur even when the console shows 0 VSIs, because deletion is asynchronous and it may take a few minutes for the internal status to change.
 Try your subnet deletion again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_not_empty_loadbalancer_exists
 **Message**: Cannot delete the subnet while it contains a load balancer.
 Please delete the load balancer and retry.

 There was a request to delete a subnet, but the subnet still contains a load balancer.
 You must delete the load balancer before you may delete the subnet.

 If using the CLI, you can run `ibmcloud is load-balancers` to list the load balancers and look at the "Subnets" value to determine its Subnet and "Status" to determine its status.
 Run `ibmcloud is load-balancer-delete` to delete a load balancer that doesn't already have a Status of "deleting".

 In some situations, this error can occur even when the console shows 0 load balancers, because deletion is asynchronous and it may take a few minutes for the internal status to change.
 Try your subnet deletion again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_not_empty_vpn_gway_exists
 **Message**: Cannot delete the subnet while it contains a VPN gateway.
 Please delete the VPN gateway and retry.

 There was a request to delete a subnet, but the subnet still has a VPN gateway attached to it.
 You must delete the VPN gateway before you may delete the subnet.

 If using the CLI, you can run `ibmcloud is vpn-gateways` to list the load balancers and look at the "Subnets" value to determine its Subnet and "Status" to determine its status.
 Run `ibmcloud is vpn-gateway-delete` to delete a VPN gateway that doesn't already have a Status of "deleting".

 In some situations, this error can occur even when the console shows 0 VPN gateways, because deletion is asynchronous and it may take a few minutes for the internal status to change.
 Try your subnet deletion again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## subnet_unknown_state
 **Message**: None

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## system_limit_exceeded
-**Message**: This operation would exceed a system limit
+**Message**: This operation would exceed a system limit.

 One possible scenario for receiving this error message is if you try to create an address prefix, but the maximum number of address prefixes already exist.

+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## target_in_use
 **Message**: The target already has floating IP attached.